The Scientist Who Mastered Her Destiny: Dr Jane Goodall Part I

 In Chinese metaphysics, you cannot truly “transcend” or escape your chart.
 You can only choose how you manifest it.
 Jane Goodall did not magically transcend this ostensibly “disastrous” chart.
 She simply manifested its rebel energies at their absolute highest octave.
 She sacrificed the traditional confines of 1960s womanhood to become an uncontrollable, unstoppable force of nature.

 Now that we’ve covered Dr Goodall’s chart structure, how did she fulfill her destiny?
-Subscribe for free to get Part II, covering Dr Goodall’s chart pathologies, luck pillars and how she manifested the highest potential of her destiny.
+Subscribe for free to get Part II via e-mail, covering Dr Goodall’s chart pathologies, luck pillars and how she manifested the highest potential of her destiny.

 Enjoyed the article?
 Journey with me, get access to special case studies of how destiny manifests in real life, and learn to script your own destiny.